dhruvbaldawa/django-agenda-oscar/docs/getting_started.rst

 abstract classes, and specify a few special fields, so that the models can find each other.

-In order to help keep all our models straight, here's some pointers.
+In order to help keep all our models straight, here’s some pointers.

 * Availabilities are what the end user sets.
 They can be set in any time zone and they can recur.
 * Availability Occurrences are mostly for internal use.
-They're basically copies of Availabilities, but they don't recur.
+They’re basically copies of Availabilities, but they don’t recur.
 * TimeSlots are the times that have already been blocked off from the Availabilities.
 As a general rule, a time is free if it is covered by the Availability Occurrences, and not covered by a busy TimeSlot.